aundhe1m/backy/docs/development/backy-agent.md

 - Create, mount, unmount, and remove RAID1 pools
 - Monitor processes using mount points
 - Kill processes when necessary
+- Track resync progress for RAID arrays

-The Agent is designed to be run with elevated privileges (typically as root) since it needs to interact with system devices and execute commands like `mdadm`, `mount`, etc.
+The Agent is designed to be run with elevated privileges (typically as root) since it needs to interact with system devices and read system files like `/proc/mdstat` and `/sys/block`.

 ## Building the Agent